MIA - YTO

 MIA

-Security lines at MIA can be long, so arrive at least two hours before domestic flights and three hours before international flights.
+Security lines at MIA can be long, especially during peak times.
+Arrive at least two hours before domestic flights and three hours before international flights.

 Read more about MIAby Stefanie Waldek